LearnersGuild/guide/Policies/Drug_and_Alcohol_Policy.md

 Illegal drugs should not be used, bought, sold, or distributed, either in the office or outside of the office while representing Learners Guild.

+Legal drugs (and Alcohol) may be used off premises during Guild hours, as long as their effect is not noticeable, and they do not impair ability to work or interact socially and professionally.

-Members who violate this policy may face disciplinary action, up to and including termination.
+Members who violate this policy may be asked to leave.